-Trees are an integral part of our environment, yet they can reek absolute havoc on your plumbing system.
+Trees are an integral part of our environment and can enhance your yard.
+However, they can reek absolute havoc on your plumbing system.
 The best way to prevent trees from doing so is to be proactive in which trees you choose for your landscape and where you plant them.
 Left unchecked, tree roots can do significant damage to your pipes.

 Why do trees cause plumbing issues?

-The main purpose of a tree’s root is to seek out moisture in order to nourish the tree and help it grow.
-Pipes are a prime source of moisture, nutrients and oxygen so roots are going to grow toward them.
-Once a root finds a leak in your plumbing system, it will grow into the pipe and inhibit flow, create blockages and even break the pipes themselves.
+Tree roots are designed to seek out moisture to nourish the tree and help it grow.
+Pipes offer a major source of moisture, nutrients, and oxygen, encouraging roots to grow towards them.
+As soon as a tree root finds its way into a leak in your plumbing system, it will continue to grow into the pipe.
+This inhibits water flow, creates blockages, and in extreme cases, causes the pipe to break.

-It is possible to protect the pipes, no matter if any trees are close by.
-A physical barrier can be applied in the form of a compound around the pipe in order to deter roots and prevent them from pushing through and causing damage.
+Consider installing a physical barrier, such as a compound around the pipe, to deter roots and prevent them from pushing through pipes and causing damage.
 This is a tricky process, and is best left to a professional plumber.

 How do I know if trees in my yard are ruining my plumbing?

-Once it has been determined that trees are the cause of your plumbing woes, you can remove the roots chemically with a special product that will destroy the root without affecting your pipes or surrounding plant life.
-While this is the easiest method of dealing with tree damage to pipes, it is very important that you follow the instructions carefully or have a professional perform the task.
+If sewer roots are the cause of your plumbing woes, they can be removed with a special chemical product designed to destroy the roots without impacting your pipes or the surrounding plant life.
+This is the easiest method for addressing tree root damage to pipes.
+However, it is important to follow instructions carefully or have a professional perform the task.

-You can also use a sewer auger to remove the root.
-This is a special mechanical cutter that features sharp teeth on a rotating arm.
-This will cut through the root and allow you to remove it.
+Roots can also be removed using a sewer auger.
+This is a mechanical cutter that features sharp teeth on a rotating arm to cut through the roots so that they can be easily removed.

-If damage has been done to the pipes, they may need to be dug up and repaired.
-Again, this is best left to professional plumbers who can dig up the damaged pipes and replace the broken system.
+If the pipes are damaged, they may need to be dug up and repaired.
+This is best left to professional technicians who can dig up the damaged pipes and replace the broken system.

 Worried that your trees may be ruining your pipes?
 Contact Peak Sewers for more information.